dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 ## Format overview

-A C-DNS file begins with a file header containing a file type identifier and preamble.
+A C-DNS file begins with a file header containing a file type identifier and a preamble.
 The preamble contains information on the collection settings.

-This is followed by a series of data blocks.
+The file header is followed by a series of data blocks.

 A block consists of a block header, containing various tables of common data, and some statistics for the traffic received over the block.
 The block header